 When boys go through maturation and learn about puberty it’s all exciting: You’re going to get taller!
 Yay!
 You’re going to grow hair on your balls!
 Yay!
 You’re going to become a man!
 Yay!
 When girls go through puberty, often the feelings are negative: You’re going to randomly start bleeding all over!
 Ew.
 You’re going to get boobs and need to wear a bra and you’re going to be treated differently!
 Uh?
 You’re going to grow hair in places that are socially unacceptable in our country!
 Ew.
 It’s rough.
 I think it’s important to accentuate the good things that come out of this and how amazing womanhood really can be.
 These changes are occurring so that one day you can create life!
 Without this our species would die out.
 I like to paint a picture of curvy being a good thing (we don’t want to continue to look like children for the rest of our life?) and that periods are merely a maintenance thing, easily taken care of with experience.
 Make puberty exciting and celebrated for our girls, just like we do for our boys.

-3. It’s called a Uterus, and there is 3 holes.
+3. It’s called a Uterus, and there are 3 holes.

 We had to tell my roommate in college there were 3 holes.
 That’s not ok.
 She was 21, had never taken a mirror down there, never used a tampon and was completely floored by this information.
 What followed was an in-depth conversation about what intercourse was…that her parents should have given her 10+ years prior.